The simulation argument can never be answered unequivocally!

 A research proposal could examine arguments for the possibility that we live in a computer simulation.

-The findings cannot unequivocally prove one of the two possibilities but only strengthen the reasonable possibility of the two.
+The findings cannot unequivocally prove one of the two possibilities but can only strengthen the reasonable possibility of both.

 • Observing flora and fauna from the dawn of creation may illuminate far-reaching philosophical and scientific questions.
-It turns out that insects and even flowers and plants apply complex mathematical methods of optimizing resources.
+It turns out that insects, flowers, and plants apply complex mathematical methods to optimize resources.
 If you want examples, look for the explanations for why the beehive is made of hexagons.
-Why are flowers arranged according to the Fibonacci series, etc. (There are many examples)
+Why are flowers arranged according to the Fibonacci series, etc.?
+(There are many examples)

 • If we prove that a beehive 100 million years ago was actually in the shape of squares (compared to hexagons today), then there is proof that this is indeed an evolutionary event.
-If we assume we will find 480 million-year-old fossils of flies with eyes arranged in the shape of hexagons; then it is probably not about evolution but about creation itself.
+If we assume we will find 480 million-year-old fossils of flies with eyes arranged in hexagons, then it is probably not about evolution but creation itself.

 Strange as it may be, the possibility that we live in a very sophisticated computer simulation cannot be verified or ruled out.